 With complete answering services that also handle outbound calls, accountants can provide them with their schedule for more efficient use of time.
 This allows the virtual receptionist to set meetings at appropriate times while also providing callers with an exact time frame on the same day when you will get back with them.

 The answering service can also provide clients with appointment reminders from a live individual.
 This assures a higher level of service that clients appreciate while lowering the number of missed or canceled appointments.
 In the rare instance when a client does cancel an appointment, the virtual receptionist can immediately reschedule and fill the open appointment time with another client while keeping the accountant informed of the changes.

-Although accountants that are in demand are profitable year round, tax season is always a major portion of the year’s profits and are connected to other services that make a seasonal client a year-round client.
-Consequently, an answer service can be the secret professionalism and increased profit weapon for accounts looking to grow while keeping expenses low.
+Although accountants that are in demand are profitable year-round, tax season is always a major portion of the year’s profits and are connected to other services that make a seasonal client a year-round client.
+Consequently, an answering service can be the secret professionalism and increased profit weapon for accounts looking to grow while keeping expenses low.